JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_11/lecture.md

 	image[i,j] = compute_insity(i, j)
 end
 ```
-, where the computation of intensities `compute_insity(i, j)` does not contain many branches.
-As a result GPUs have been designed for massive parallelism with each core being as simple as possible, leaving all difficulties up to the programmer / compiler.
+where the computation of intensities `compute_insity(i, j)` does not contain many branches.
+As a result GPUs, have been designed for massive parallelism with each core being as simple as possible, leaving all difficulties up to the programmer / compiler.
 An illustration of a modern gpu architecture is show on the example of NVidia's GPU.
 ![nvidia-gpu](nvidia-gpu.jpg)
 ![nvidia-gpu](nvidia-kepler.jpg)
 1. The chip contains many streaming multi-processors (SM).
 Normally, each streaming processor would be called core, as it is an indivisible unit, but NVidia decided to call "a core" a unit inside the streaming multi-processor performing stream of operations over a set of 32bit registers.